National Association of Elevator Contractors

 Exhibitors Advisory – Serves as a liaison between the Association and its exhibitors.
 This Committee also develops recommendations for the Association’s tradeshow aimed at improving the quality of the exhibits and the value of the show; and assists in developing and enforcing rules and regulations of the tradeshows.

 Finance – Prepares budgets, recommends investments, and advises the Board of Directors on matters of dues, fund raising, and expenditures.
 The Treasurer and Executive Director shall be permanent members of this Committee.

 Future Directions – This Committee is to be established as requested by the President at intervals of no greater than every five years.
 A full report will be made by the Board of Directors and to the membership.

-Governmental Affairs - TAdvises the President and the Board of Directors on matters that relate to government, particularly at the federal level and to recommend appropriate action.
+Governmental Affairs - Advises the President and the Board of Directors on matters that relate to government, particularly at the federal level and to recommend appropriate action.

 Member Services –Recommends to the NAEC Board of Directors benefits and services the Association should provide to the members.
 Analyzes existing services and evaluates the results of surveys, member service forums and other indicators of member attitudes and needs, recommending appropriate action to the Board and staff.

 - Contractor Director Nominating Committee - This Nominating Committee shall be comprised of a past president, a past Supplier Chairman, two past Contractor Directors, a past Supplier Director, and a Contractor alternate.

 - Supplier Director Nominating Committee - This Committee shall be comprised of a past President, a past Supplier Chairman, two past Supplier Directors, a past Contractor Director, and a Supplier alternate.

 - Alternate Nominating Committee Members - An Alternate committee member shall be appointed in accordance with the Standard Operating Procedures to insure there is no conflict of interest.